Home Guides Best Crypto Futures Exchanges in 2026 – Compare Top Trading Platforms

 Key Takeaways for Crypto Futures Trading Platforms

-• Binance Futures remains the busiest exchange, handling billions in daily volume across over 250 different contracts.
+• Binance remains the busiest exchange, handling billions in daily volume across hundreds of contracts, while Bybit and OKX offer some of the widest perpetual menus.

-• Fees differ a lot from platform to platform, usually 0.02%–0.05%, but exchanges like MEXC and KCEX keep them close to zero.
+• Fees differ a lot from platform to platform, usually 0.02%-0.06%, but venues like MEXC and KCEX keep maker fees at zero.

 • According to CME’s Q2 2025 Crypto Insights report, open interest across leading platforms reached record levels in Q1 2025, showing that demand for leveraged products is still climbing.

-2. Binance Futures – World’s largest exchange by volume with 250+ contracts and deep liquidity.
+5. Binance Futures – World’s largest exchange by volume with deep liquidity and 250+ contracts.

 Let’s take a closer look at what each platform offers in terms of max leverage, supported assets, fees, and more.